On this page8

 King Wen appointed him Prime Minister on the spot.
 Jiang Ziya went on to help establish the Zhou Dynasty, one of China's longest-lasting dynasties.
 His patience paid off spectacularly.

 The stick's message?
 Your time is coming.
 The preparation you've been doing isn't wasted.
 Sometimes the biggest breakthroughs happen when you're ready to give up.
+There's more on what the straight-hook image is actually telling you.

 For career questions, this stick suggests your professional patience is about to be rewarded.
 That promotion, that opportunity, that recognition you've been waiting for?
 It's closer than you think.